RedHatQE/function_trace/README.rst

 * ``include_hidden`` if set to True, also trace functions whose name starts with ``_``.
 Note, the ``__repr__`` function will never be traced.
+* ``depths`` a dict where the keys are functions/methods and the values are integers representing the depth to which you want to trace that function/method.
+For example a depth of 0 means "do not trace this function at all", even if it calls functions that are being traced.
+A depth of 1 will trace this function but skip all tracing until it returns.
+A depth of 2 will trace another level deeper.
+Note, the depths represent the depth of the trace output, NOT the python call stack.
+* ``tracer`` lets you specify a custom tracer object.
+The simplest way to create it is to extend the ``Tracer`` class and override the ``trace_in`` and ``trace_out`` methods.
+With a customm tracer you can do things like write the trace in any format, like HTML, JSON, XML etc, or send it over the network.

 Examples